Sole trader insurance Sole trader insurance

 Employers' liability

-If you're a sole trader who employs people, you're legally required to have employers' liability insurance in the UK.
+If you're a sole trader who employs people, you're likely to be legally required to have employers' liability insurance in the UK.
 From full time to temporary, our policy covers all kinds of workers, whether they work from home, the office or travel abroad.

 Professional indemnity